jimin3722/LiDAR_Camera_Calibration_using_Ordinar_researchy_box/README.md

 Introduction
 ------------
-This project implements the extrinsic calibration method of the ``Accurate Calibration of LiDAR-Camera Systems Using Ordinary Boxes``.
-I tested the LiDAR - Camera system.
-* LiDAR : ``Velodyne VLP-16``
-* RGB Camera : ``Intel RealSense D435``
+This repository is created for the purpose of analyzing and conducting research on the code [code](https://github.com/kdh2769/LiDAR_Camera_Calibration_using_Ordinary_box)
 * Official [paper](https://openaccess.thecvf.com/content_ICCV_2017_workshops/w6/html/Pusztai_Accurate_Calibration_of_ICCV_2017_paper.html).

 Result